Eclipse-Station/NEV-Northern-Light/CONTRIBUTING.md

 # Changelog Entries
 Any pull requests which add or change user-visible features should have a changelog written up.
-See example.yml in the html/changelogs directory.
-Make a copy of it, insert your own name, and write about what you've changed.
-Include it with your pull request.
+See the pre-filled PR template for more details.
+You can freely duplicate the lines within the PR template to indicate more than one thing that has been changed.

 Not everything needs a changelog, only features that players will notice or care about.
 Minor bugfixes or code refactors can usually go without.

 # Coding Policies